-After completing the course successfully, you may become a certified AXB partner (no additional cost).
-You will be able to provide the AXB patient management protocols for clients wishing to relieve and prevent low back pain and sciatica.
-You will also be able to promote the AXB client course to your clients AND potentially secure new clients through the AXB platform.
+After completing the course successfully, you may apply to become a certified AXB partner (no additional cost).
+Even if you don’t elect to become a parter, you will be able to use the AXB patient management protocols for clients wishing to relieve and prevent low back pain and sciatica.
+But as a partner, your clients would be enrolled on the AXB client course.
+So being a partner entitles you to promote your new AXB service to your clients AND potentially secure new clients through the AXB platform.

 Our free assessment for low back pain and sciatica triages clients, informing them when there is a need for them to seek a medical assessment.